parkermac/LO/obs/kc_whidbeyBasin/README.md

 NOTE: Light transmission is currently not considered in this data processing.

 NOTE: Whidbey Basin bottle samples from this time period are included in the kc bottle data.

+NOTE: Timestamps in the raw data are assumed to be in PST.
+The processing script converts these to timezone-aware UTC (+8 hours) for consistency with other LO observation sources.

 CTD data availability:
 * CT: 2022-2024